1000 E. University Ave.

 There are a number of excellent free sites available on the Internet for federal bills and statutes as well:

-FDsys (formerly GPO Access) maintains its own collection of materials produced during the legislative process.
+GPO's Federal Digital System maintains a collection of materials produced during the legislative process.
 Many of the resources on these two sites duplicate each other, but they also access some specific materials that can very useful.Cornell's Legal Information Institute and Findlaw are legal portals that collect links to federal materials.